 Earlier in my life, I spent a lot of time studying for mathematics competitions.
 In my sophomore year of high school, I switched to studying physics, and that's what I've been doing since.
+I have participated in various physics competitions, and I plan to major in physics as an undergraduate!

 - Atmospheric refraction